UPDATE: Legal Research in Bosnia and Herzegovina

 Online, free-of-charge, comprehensive database of laws, legal materials, and case law of B&H: There is not much need to elaborate how useful it is to have “one stop” as a source of primary information.
 Many countries in the region built these kinds of sources and put at the disposal their laws and regulations online, free of charge to wider public.
 It is important to bear in mind that the use of these sources goes beyond legal profession; it meets needs of citizens in general.
 It is not only matter of easier academic research but matter of access to justice as well.
 Past and comparative experience shows that this is a task for public institutions, since otherwise, i. e. efforts of individuals or groups built up as a part of project activities were not sustainable.
 Commercial sources, despite their quality, don’t have mission to meet legal information needs of individual citizens.

-Online, free-of-charge database of journals in full text published by public universities and professional associations / foundations in B&H and building of institutional repositories: One of the very positive regional trends (i. e.
-Serbia and Croatia), which regards the needs of academic society in general, is the building of online available databases of professional and academic journals.
+Online, free-of-charge database of journals in full text published by public universities and professional associations / foundations in B&H and building of institutional repositories: One of the very positive trends, which regards the needs of academic society in general, is the building of open access databases of professional and academic journals.
 These trends are followed in the countries of the region.
 Access to some publications is restricted to bibliographic or abstract level, but most of them are accessible in full text.
 They provide information on download and/or citation as well.
 The same source is needed in B&H as well as institutional repositories and their networks.
 These sources ease tracing and improve the use of domestic academic production; they promote and open it beyond state borders.
-On the other side, statistics and surveys done by national and international agencies usually presented in B&H media show that population of B&H faces with huge rates of unemployment and poverty.
-Subscription fees to the most relevant commercial academic databases often exceed annual budgets for the public libraries and libraries of public institutions and in past two years we witnessed many cuts in this regard.
-So, from the economic point as well, it is not easy, especially for students, to fulfill their academic needs and sources of this kind would be more than helpful.

 One would argue that experience in many other fields shows that building anything integral in B&H, due to the political situation, constant disputes about different issues and complex system is not possible.
 But, on the other hand, having a clear vision of what is needed, accompanied with will and professionalism could make everything possible.